Sit window-side at any of these unique restaurants to watch the city shimmer and shine, day or night, from high on top of the world.

 Home to two of Canada’s highest patios, The One Eighty is set atop the 51st floor of the Manulife Centre in the upscale Bloor-Yorkville area.
 With spectacular views of both the north and south of the city, dining at The One Eighty is an experience like no other.

-The award-winning menu by Executive Chef Zack Jacobs combines tapas-style appetizers with seasonal mains and desserts.
+The award-winning menu by Executive Chef Zach Jacobs combines tapas-style appetizers with seasonal mains and desserts.
 Be sure to check out the extensive list of wines, beers, cocktails and martinis.
 The patios at The One Eighty are open from April through October so you can dine in the open air, high above the city, for more than half the year.
 (55 Bloor Street West / Atmosphere: trendy / Dress code: business casual.)

 360 Restaurant at the CN Tower